STRATEGIC PLAN 2023 - 2026

 To leave a financially strong organization for future generations.

-OBJECTIVE ONE: Address unfunded liabilities and deferred maintenance with a plan to minimize future impacts.
+OBJECTIVE ONE: Address unfunded liabilities and deferred maintenance with plan to minimize future impacts.

 OBJECTIVE TWO: Plan and make investments that will optimize our colleges and system for the future.